St Mary's Church, Haddenham: Organ

 A pipe organ built by Norman and Beard of Norwich was installed in 1967.
 The organ had been built in 1916 for a church in London, which was bombed in the Second World War.
 In 2007 this was replaced because its restoration would cost more than a new instrument so a new electric organ was put in the church as part of the parish's Millennium 2 project.

-Organ specifications

-The full organ specifications are as follows: